Wendy Wu: Homecoming Warrior: Reception

 UltimateDisney.com said that the movie relies on stereotypes, but also that Song shone as the title character.
 The San Francisco Asian American Film Festival considered the character a strong protagonist and good role model.
-In an interview with Asiance magazine, Song described how she identified with the character struggling to keep her heritage.Wendy Wu: Homecoming Warrior Review.
-RevolutionSF.com.
-Accessed 2007-08-08.
-While commending Disney for the strong Asian cast, a BellaOnline review noted that it is rare to see a female martial arts star with a black belt.
+In an interview with Asiance magazine, Song described how she identified with the character struggling to keep her heritage.
+A BellaOnline review commended Disney for the strong Asian cast and noted that it is rare to see a female martial arts star with a black belt.